Easy Peach Bread (with Fresh or Canned Peaches)

 - Add vanilla extract and diced peaches, mixing to combine.

-- With the mixer still on low speed, gradually add the flour mixture to the wet ingredients, mixing just until fully incorporated.
+- With the mixer still on low speed, gradually add the flour mixture to the wet ingredients, mixing just until fully incorporated, scraping down the sides of the bowl as needed.

-- Divide batter among prepared pans.
-Bake for 50-60 minutes, or until a toothpick inserted in the center comes out clean.
+- Divide batter between the prepared pans.
+Bake for 50-60 minutes, or until a toothpick inserted in the center of the bread comes out clean.

 Notes

-The glaze is totally optional.
+- The glaze is totally optional.
 It adds just a bit of additional sweetness, but the bread will still be delicious without it.
-If you want to make a glaze but used fresh peaches (and therefore don't have peach juice), fresh lemon juice is a good substitute.

 Be sure to save this recipe to your quickbreads board on Pinterest!